Got questions? You’re in the right place. Here’s everything you might want to know about Rising Yogis.

 -

 That’s completely okay.
-Children are encouraged to join in at their own pace, and there’s never pressure to perform.
-Simply being present in a calm, regulated space can have a positive effect — even without active participation.
+Young people are encouraged to join in at their own pace, and there’s never pressure to perform.
+Simply being present in a calm, regulated space can have a positive effect, even without active participation.

 -